 Is the human cornea

-is, as described below.
-The first step in collecting
+it is, as described below.
+The first step in

 Both the Bausch & Lomb ophthalmic laser and the VISX laser are "pulsed" ultraviolet lasers.
 The Bausch & Lomb Technolas 217 is "on" for .000000225 seconds, or .000000900 seconds, out of every second.
 The VISX Star S2 is "on" for .000000100 seconds, out of every second.
 In engineering terms, this relates to what is what is known as "duty cycle".

 During a typical laser eye surgery, a section of corneal tissue 8 millimeters in diameter, 80 microns thick, is removed.
 First, let's translate that into English units: 8 millimeters = 8 x .03937 inches = .315 inches -- about a third of an inch.
 80 microns = .080 x .03937 inches = .00315 inches -- about the thickness of a piece of 20-weight Xerox paper.
 And the ophthalmic laser is on, at most, .000000900 seconds out of every second.
 (Reference 2)